DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 * This is then designed in InDesign
 * Corrections made on the print proof and added in the InDesign file
 * Certified PDF goes to printer
 * How to make an e-publication from InDesign - this is the big problem.
-Going from InDesign to ePub is not easy and needs a lot of manual work
+Going from InDesign to e-publication is not easy and needs a lot of manual work

 *New workflow*
 This is why the new workflow is directed towards **hybrid input** and **hybrid output** - which leads to a **workflow that is also hybrid**, but centered around **a single 'archive format'** - the definitive version that enables multiple output.

-So instead of having a final text file (e.g. Word) which is changed in InDesign - both of which are not good formats to convert to an ePub, the storage / archive file has to be in a format that can translate into InDesign for the print edition and ePub / mobi / web for the e-publication.
+So instead of having a final text file (e.g. Word) which is changed in InDesign - both of which are not good formats to convert to an EPUB, the storage / archive file has to be in a format that can translate into InDesign for the print edition and EPUB / mobi / web for the e-publication.
 The most suitable format for this is **html** - because it allows footnotes (which Markdown does not).
-The html can easily be converted to ePub, though not so easily to InDesign... (working on this) <!-- Also check http://digitalpublishingtoolkit.org/2014/05/import-html-into-indesign-via-xml/ -->
+The html can easily be converted to EPUB, though not so easily to InDesign... (working on this) <!-- Also check http://digitalpublishingtoolkit.org/2014/05/import-html-into-indesign-via-xml/ -->
 Flow chart: workflow -
 ![Workflow Hybrid](../images/_in_progress/09_workflowHYBRID "Workflow Hybrid")
 ![Workflow Print Oriented](../images/_in_progress/09_workflowPrintOriented "Workflow Print Oriented")

 ### Decision making

-**Should it be a 1:1 transfer from paper book to e-book?**
+**Should it be a 1:1 transfer from paper book to ebook?**
 This is the traditional view.
 The book is a unique, one off publication.
-A lot of different people working on separate parts of the project, but all towards one single goal: the end product, mostly print, sometimes translated 1:1 to an e-book.
+A lot of different people working on separate parts of the project, but all towards one single goal: the end product, mostly print, sometimes translated 1:1 to an ebook.

 With text oriented files this may seem the most straightforward, maybe even the only useful way.
 There is not more than text, perhaps accompanied by a couple of images.
 Most important is e.g. to get references right, and a nice advantage is that making an index will be much easier digitally.